A Developer’s Guide to Shopify Discount Functions 2026

 • May face performance constraints with complex scripts.

-• Shopify scripts are getting deprecated and no longer supported by Shopify starting from August, 2025.
+• Shopify scripts are getting deprecated and no longer supported by Shopify starting June 30, 2026.

 3. Shopify Discount Functions